watchbuyer/learngit/readme.txt

 Git tracked changes of files
-Creating a new branch is quick and simple test no fast-forward merge something is on progress but not finished
+Creating a new branch is quick and simple test no fast-forward merge something is on progress and finished coding in dev is on progress and finished